daigofuji/jekyll-foundation-6-starter/README.md

 # jekyll-foundation-6-starter

-Start [a github pages](https://pages.github.com/) website powerd by [Jekyll](http://jekyllrb.com/docs/quickstart/) using [Foundation/SCSS](http://foundation.zurb.com/sites/docs/installation.html#command-line-tool.html) in under 5 minutes!
+Start [a github pages](https://pages.github.com/) website powered by [Jekyll](http://jekyllrb.com/docs/quickstart/) using [Foundation/SCSS](http://foundation.zurb.com/sites/docs/installation.html#command-line-tool.html) in under 5 minutes!

 ### What it is.

 Ever wanted a simple but nice looking responsive website as your project page or page for your repo?
 Are you in [a hackathon](http://baseballhackday.com) needing to put up a working website in minutes?
 I do.
 Here is what I do, and I am sharing for you to use it, free.
-Free as in free speach AND free beer.
+Free as in free speech AND free beer.

 You can see [the working example site here](http://daigofuji.github.io/jekyll-foundation-6-starter/)